Overdraft9002/Bloc_3-ML/README.md

-# Bloc 2 - Analyse exploratoire, descriptive et inférentielle de données
+# Bloc 3 - Analyse prédictive de données structurées par l'intelligence artificielle

 You will find three files in this bloc: